tylercollier-devmtn/auth0-lock-mini/README.md

 * Click on APIs on the left hand side navigation.
 Click Create API.
 Set the friendly name to `management`, and set the identifier to `management` too.
 Click Create.
   * In the Settings tab, set the Token Expiration to 7776000 (90 days).
 Click Save.
   * In the Scopes tab, add a scope for `read:users` with a description of `Read Users`, and a scope for `read:user_idp_tokens` with a description of `Read Users IDP tokens`.
   * On the Non Interactive Clients tab, you'll notice that one of the clients in the list was created for you, and was named `management (Test Client)`.
 Ensure it's Authorized.
+Click the dropdown next to the word "Authorized".
+In the Scopes section, ensure you see the two scopes we created earlier, and that they have checkmarks next to them.
+If not, click them to set the checkmarks and click Update.
-  * Down in the Response section, copy the access token to the `.env` file as the AUTH0_MANAGEMENT_ACCESS_TOKEN.
+  * On the Test tab, at the top, look for "Please select the application you would like to test", and choose `management (Test Client)`.
+Down in the Response section, copy the access token to the `.env` file as the AUTH0_MANAGEMENT_ACCESS_TOKEN.
+    * Tip: There is a Copy Token button, which is handy.
+    * The access token that you're copying is a JSON Web Token (JWT).
+Ensure that embedded in it are the scopes we created earlier.
+To do this, look for the link just under the Response section that says "You can inspect how this token is built at jwt.io".
+The jwt.io part is a link to https://jwt.io, owned by Auth0, and will show you the token on the left, and the decoded version of the token on the right.
+Look  for the `"scope": "read:user_idp_tokens read:users"` in the Payload section on the right (purple).

 ## Step 2